 It is important to realise that the plot window will adapt to the maximum and minimum values of the profile.
 Hence you need to be careful when comparing two profiles since the vertical scale may vary between the two.
-The tool is nevertheless a very useful tool for examining and evaluating what the DEM shows.
+The tool is nevertheless a very useful tool for quickly examining and evaluating what the DEM shows.

-Note that in this example we have used the elevation data for the profile but used the 'Hillshade' to view the topography.
+Note that we have used the elevation data for the profile in this example but used the 'Hillshade' to view the topography.
 The reason for viewing the hill shade is that it provides a better 'feel' for the topographic changes that the pure elevation model.
 So do not forget what it is you are doing and what you see.
+A common mistake is to draw a profile but using the wrong layer as a source which will yield confusing results.